lbatschelet/feminizide_in_medien/README.md

 ## Setup

 1) Install [**Quarto**](https://quarto.org/) (required to render the main notebook).
 2) Create a local environment file with your API credentials.
+3) Ensure `quanteda` and `word2vec` are running with multithreading enabled (see note below).

 ### Local environment file